cloud-ark/kubeplus/README.md

 ## Cluster-side add-on

 In enterprises, Helm charts and Kubernetes YAML manifests can come from multiple teams.
-The Kubernetes DevOps team may want to link these varied YAML resources with each other using information about resources that are already running in their cluster.
-An example of this is the requirement of binding to a Service instance which is a child of a Custom Resource when defining the Spec property of a new resource that the DevOps engineer wants to create.
+A DevOps engineer may want to establish associations between their Kubernetes resource YAMLs with resources that are already running in their cluster.
+An example of this is the requirement to create a Kubernetes resource by binding to a Service instance which is a child of a Custom Resource instance running in the cluster.
 Typically such a Service's name is not known apriori as the instance is created by the corresponding Operator.
 For establishing such dynamic resource relationships using run time information, KubePlus provides following binding functions.
-They help us establish label, annotation or SpecProperty based relationships discussed above between resources.
-KubePlus cluster-side add-on intercepts the YAML deployment and resolves its runtime dependencies that are on other resources running in the cluster.
+They enable establishing label, annotation or SpecProperty based relationships, discussed above, between Kubernetes resources.
+KubePlus cluster-side add-on intercepts the YAML resources and resolves their runtime dependencies with respect to other resources running in the cluster.

-- ```Fn::ImportValue(<ResourceType:ResourceName:SubResource(filter="<>")>)```: This function, if used as a part of the YAML definition, allows us to import a specific value (such as name) of the running instance of a resource and provide it as a spec property of the resource being deployed.
+- ```Fn::ImportValue(<ResourceType:ResourceName:SubResource(filter="<>")>)```: This function, if used as a part of the YAML definition, imports a specific value (such as name) of the running instance of a resource and provide it as a spec property of the resource being deployed.

-- ```Fn::AddLabel(<labelkey>,<ResourceType:ResourceName:SubResource(filter="<>")>)```: This function, if used as a part of the YAML definition, allows us to import a specific value (such as name) of the running instance of a resource and add it as a label to the resource being deployed.
+- ```Fn::AddLabel(<labelkey>,<ResourceType:ResourceName:SubResource(filter="<>")>)```: This function, if used as a part of the YAML definition, adds the specified label to the instance of the sub-resource specified in the function definition.

-- ```Fn::AddAnnotation(<annotationkey>,<ResourceType:ResourceName:SubResource(filter=”<>”)>)```: This function, if used as a part of the YAML definition, allows us to import a specific value (such as name) of the running instance of a resource and add it as an annotation to the resource being deployed.
+- ```Fn::AddAnnotation(<annotationkey>,<ResourceType:ResourceName:SubResource(filter=”<>”)>)```: This function, if used as a part of the YAML definition, adds the specified annotations to the instance of the sub-resource specified in the function definition.

-Filter predicates are supported to enable selecting subset of resources if multiple exists of the specified sub resource type.
+Filter predicates are supported to enable selecting subset of resources if multiple resources exists of the specified sub resource type.
 Currently filter predicates use substring matching.
 Support for regular expressions in filter predicate values will be added in the future.

-Here is an example of a YAML manifest where we are creating a Moodle Custom Resource instance (moodle1) that depends on the name of a master Service which is a child of Mysqlcluster instance (cluster1).
-You can try this example by following [these steps](https://github.com/cloud-ark/kubeplus/blob/master/examples/kubectl-plugins-and-binding-functions/steps.txt).
+Here is an example of a YAML manifest for creating a Moodle Custom Resource instance (moodle1) that binds to the Service objct which is a child of Mysqlcluster instance (cluster1).

 ```
 apiVersion: moodlecontroller.kubeplus/v1